fkmiec/goscript/README.md

 ## How It Works

 The **goscript** executable will wrap any code specified on the command line with a main function and apply any required imports before compiling and optionally executing the code.
-If no name is given, the binary will be `[project folder]/bin/gocmd` and the source file will be `[project folder]/src/gocmd.go`.
-If the name is given, the binary and source files will reflect that name.
-By adding the `[project]/bin` folder to your PATH environment variable, the resulting binaries will be immediately available to execute like other system commands (such as ls, cat, echo, grep, etc.).
+If no name is given, temporary files will be created and cleaned up.
+If a name is provided, then the binary file will be `[project folder]/bin/[name]` and the source file will be `[project folder]/src/[name].go`.
+By adding the `[project]/bin` folder to your PATH environment variable, the resulting named binaries will be immediately available to execute like other system commands (such as ls, cat, echo, grep, etc.).

 If the --file option is used, then **goscript** will assume the file is a complete go source file and build it **_as is_**, rather than attempting to add imports and wrap code in a main function.
 However, to facilitate writing the go source file, the --template option will provide a skeleton go source file as a starting point.
 That template can include imports and some basic code to start from if the --code option is also used.
 If the --name option is provided, the template will be saved to the project `src` folder for better IDE support when editing.
 The --edit option will then enable you to open the file in the project src folder using your chosen editor.